monsoonmaelstrom/book2/book2.md

 “Yeah, neither are prognosticators,” he states wryly.

 I sigh.
 “Fine.
-A  geas for what.”
+A  geas for what?”

 “That’s where it gets… weird.”